heikkilevanto/heikkilevanto/README.md

 documenting C, C++, Perl, and many other languages.
 Last 20 years I have been with Index Data, working with bibliographic data in all its ugly forms.
 Before that, and probably soon again, free-lancing very varied kinds of jobs from microcontrollers to mainframes.
-Prefer Linux these days.
+These days I prefer Debian Linux, but am not religious about it.
 <!--
 **heikkilevanto/heikkilevanto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.